What are my rights?

 If you decide to go to a lawyer or notary public, find out how much they will charge you.
 Phone around and compare prices.
 See the options for free or low-cost legal help.

-You must include a statement in your enduring power of attorney about whether your attorney has authority to act:
+You must include a statement in your enduring power of attorney about whether your attorney has authority to act while you are capable of making decisions about your financial affairs, or only while you’re incapable of making those types of decisions.

 You must also include a statement that this authority continues if you become incapable.

-The BC Government has an enduring power of attorney form available online.
+The BC government has an enduring power of attorney form.
 You don’t have to use this form, but it gives you an idea of how to make an enduring power of attorney.

 Step 3.
 Consider what you can do to prevent misuse of your power of attorney